the-localhost/joke-buddy/README.md

 ### Improvements (TODO)
 * Display jokes along with option to hear it.
 * Option to choose between different English accents.
+* Lesser fetch requests by fetching multiple jokes at once.

 ### FEEDBACKS/SUGGESTIONS are welcome!